suzcubed/balzacnetwork/README.md

 To capture these, I relied on Cerfberr and Christophe’s *Repertory of the Comédie Humaine*, which provided maiden names and aliases for building a variant dictionary.
 Each variant name was labeled “PERSON” in spaCy’s entity ruler, and a supplementary fuzzy name dictionary was created to catch close variations (e.g., “Felix” or “Vandanesse” for “Felix de Vandanesse”).

 With the entity ruler in place, exact matches for 50 central characters were extracted across all novels.
 Rapidfuzz was then used to identify near matches.
-Each captured match was manually verified against the text to ensure accuracy—a feasible process given Balzac’s consistent naming and the small set of characters.
+Each captured match was manually verified against the text to ensure accuracy.

 ### Reflection on Findings

 One way to explore the network is through key figures like Lucien de Rubempré and Eugène de Rastignac.
 From a purely data-driven perspective, these characters are mentioned most often and appear as our largest nodes.
 Both had similar starting points: modest wealth but supportive families and tenuous ties to the *monde brillante.*

 We can visually trace their trajectories.
 Lucien rises and then falls, and we see his central prominence in the *Lost Illusions* works taper off into minor mentions in other works (thin lines).
 Meanwhile Rastignac steadily ascends, and we see his prominence throughout the corpus through gradations of line thickness.
-The goal of entity mapping was to create a foundation for exploring character recurrence and create reading pathways to track these sorts of rises and falls.
+The goal of entity mapping was to create a foundation for exploring character recurrence and create reading pathways to track character movements across the corpus.

 ## Sources
 All texts sourced from Project Gutenberg